Throughout this privacy policy, there are words and phrases that have a specific meaning or that we are using in a special way. They are:

 In this section, we provide information about the circumstances in which your personal data may be transferred and stored in countries outside the European Economic Area (EEA).

-• International Data Transfer Agreement
+• The UK International Data Transfer Agreement (IDTA)

 We take any complaints about our collection and use of personal information very seriously.